How to streamline the business travel booking process?

 ○ Designate a person responsible for organizing business trips

-Centralizing responsibility for business travel is an important element that helps ensure logistical order.
+Centralizing responsibility for business travel is an essential element that helps ensure logistical order.
 It's worth appointing a person within the company to oversee business travel.
 Even if it's only a part-time position, such as an office manager or assistant, it can significantly streamline the entire process.
 This person can negotiate rates, oversee document flow, and provide support for traveling employees.
 At this stage, you might also consider working with a travel agency.
 However, remember that communication based solely on emails and phone calls slows down the process, and a travel agent's availability is usually limited to office hours.

 ○ Build a database of hotels and airlines that your company chooses most often

 If your employees regularly travel to the same business destinations, it's worth considering establishing relationships with a few reputable hotels.
 You could also establish long-term partnerships with airlines that have an extensive flight network and offer loyalty programs.
-This will allow you to negotiate significantly better prices and ensure a consistently high standard of service.
+This allows you to negotiate significantly better prices and ensure a consistently high standard of service.

 Automation of business travel processes